rclone/rclone/CONTRIBUTING.md

     git commit --amend

+If you amend to commits that have been pushed to GitHub, then you will have to [replace your previously pushed commits](#replacing-your-previously-pushed-commits).

+### Replacing your previously pushed commits ###

-Note that you are rewriting your git/GitHub history when ammending, rebasing, squasing and rolling back.
-It is good practice to involve your collaborators before modifying commits that have been pushed.
+Note that you are about to rewrite the GitHub history of your branch.
+It is good practice to involve your collaborators before modifying commits that have been pushed to GitHub.

+Your previously pushed commits are replaced by:

+    git push --force origin my-new-feature

-### Basing your work on the latest master ###
+### Basing your changes on the latest master ###

-To base your work on the latest version of the [rclone master](https://github.com/rclone/rclone/tree/master) (upstream):
+To base your changes on the latest version of the [rclone master](https://github.com/rclone/rclone/tree/master) (upstream):

     git checkout master
     git fetch upstream